Edward Larrabee Barnes: Career

 Over the years, he also taught at Harvard University, the Pratt Institute, and the University of Virginia, and served as a member of the Urban Design Council of New York and as vice-president of the American Academy in Rome.
 In 1969, Barnes was elected into the National Academy of Design as an Associate member and became a full member in 1974.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1978.
-In 2007 he was posthumously honored with the American Institute of Architects' highest award, the AIA Gold Medal.
+In 2007, he was posthumously honored with the American Institute of Architects' highest award, the AIA Gold Medal.
 He also received the Thomas Jefferson Medal in Architecture, the Harvard University 350th Anniversary Medal, and some forty other awards.
 His Haystack Mountain School of Crafts won the AIA Twenty-five Year Award.

-In 1993 Barnes announced his retirement but he continued to work as a consultant for Lee / Timchula Architects, founded by Barnes' lead partner, John M.Y.
+In 1993, Barnes announced his retirement but he continued to work as a consultant for Lee / Timchula Architects, founded by Barnes' lead partner, John M.Y.
 Lee, and associate, Michael Timchula.
 Lee / Timchula inherited various projects that the Barnes' office was awarded.

 The AIA Board of Directors posthumously awarded the 2007 AIA Gold Medal to Edward Larrabee Barnes, FAIA.

 Barnes died in 2004 in Cupertino, California.
 His archives are located at the Frances Loeb Library at Harvard University.
-He is laid to rest on Mt.
+He is buried on Mt.
 Desert Island, Maine.